 The three-room brown house tucked away on a side street in Key West, Fla., is tiny.
-But what it has offered Wheaton faculty members during the past three years and what it will offer students in the future is huge, thanks to alumna Barbara Kellner ’49.
+But what it has offered Wheaton faculty members during the past few years and what it will offer students in the future is huge, thanks to alumna Barbara Kellner ’49.

 Kellner, who died in June 2013, bequeathed her house to Wheaton.
 An artist herself, she made an agreement for it to serve as an artist-in-residency space for faculty members for three years and then be sold, with the majority of proceeds going to Wheaton.
 The funds will be used to establish the Barbara Kellner ’49 Endowed Fund for the Performing Arts, which will support programming for students for many years to come.

 So far, 12 faculty members have taken the opportunity to spend one to three weeks at the house delving into ongoing scholarly, teaching and curricular projects related to the arts and approved by Wheaton’s Committee on Faculty Scholarship.

 They all agree that Kellner’s gift has provided two things every creative person craves—time and space to be inspired.

 “My time in Key West was one of the few times where I could allow myself to separate from the day to day of campus life and experience a total recharge of my scholarly batteries,” said Professor of Computer Science Mark LeBlanc, who in December 2014 worked on a book project about his grandfather who fought in World War I.